pkuszn/feynman-technique-core/README.md

 # feynman-technique-core
-Main service responsible for processing sentences and generating an output for user in the form as questions
+Main service responsible for processing sentences and generating an output for user in the form of questions